 The Blue Walk round the ancient oak wood where one sees the majority of bluebells and white wood anemones, is never muddy even in wet weather.
 Quite different on the Farm Walks, as being on heavy clay after prolonged rain wellingtons are essential.

-If you bring your camera then you might want to enter our Photographic Competition for both adults and children, so download details of this annual competition and possibly win a cash prize and see your winning entry displayed on our website and in the Bluebell Barn next year.
+If you bring your camera then you might want to enter our Photographic Competition for both adults and children.
+You can find the details of this annual competition here, so why not enter and possibly win a cash prize and see your winning entry displayed on our website and in the Bluebell Barn next year.

-We have a petting corner next door to the Bluebell Barn with Angora goats and their kids, young pigs, baby chicks and mother sheep with their lambs.
+We have a petting corner next door to the Bluebell Barn with Pygmy goats, young pigs and mother sheep with their lambs.
 We take great care to ensure that there are ample warm water hand washing facilities in this area, and we are monitored by Wealden District Council Environmental Health officers, to minimise any risk so parents can be reassured.

 To encourage children to learn about nature and what they might see when they visit, we provide a Children’s Quiz sheet based on walking round the Blue, White, Red & Yellow Walks and the answers can be found on the many notices we have around these Walks.
 These quiz sheets are available at The Gate House or download here.